lucasvegi/Elixir-Refactorings/README.md

 * __Motivation:__ This refactoring is the inverse of [Transform to list comprehension](#transform-to-list-comprehension) and [Nested list functions to comprehension](#nested-list-functions-to-comprehension).
 We can apply this refactoring to existing list comprehensions in the Elixir codebase, transforming them into semantically equivalent calls to the functions ``Enum.map/2`` or ``Enum.filter/2``.

 * __Examples:__ Take a look at the examples in [Transform to list comprehension](#transform-to-list-comprehension) and [Nested list functions to comprehension](#nested-list-functions-to-comprehension) in reverse order, that is, ``# After refactoring:`` ->  ``# Before refactoring:``.

+* __Side-conditions:__
+  * The list comprehension to be transformed can have only one generator.
+This precondition exists because transforming more complex list comprehensions, *i.e.*, with two or more generators, although possible, would likely complicate the understanding of the code, making it not worth doing.

+  This side condition is based on definitions provided by members of the RefactorErl project, as described in the following link: [[1]](http://pnyf.inf.elte.hu/trac/refactorerl/wiki/RefactoringSteps)

 [▲ back to Index](#table-of-contents)
 ___